Best Beginner Fishing Charters in West Palm Beach

 Comfort Notes

-• No experience required: Captains and mates expect to teach beginners.
-You don’t need to know how to cast, tie knots, or identify fish.
-Tell the captain when booking that it’s your first time.this helps them plan accordingly.
+- No experience required: Captains and mates expect to teach beginners.
+You do not need to know how to cast, tie knots, or identify fish.
+Tell the captain when booking that it is your first time.
+This helps them plan accordingly.

-• Seasickness: If you’ve never been offshore and don’t know your tolerance, take non-drowsy preventive medication before an offshore trip.
+- Seasickness: If you have never been offshore and do not know your tolerance, take non-drowsy preventive medication before an offshore trip.
 Inshore eliminates this concern entirely.

-• What to bring: Non-skid shoes, sunscreen, hat, light long-sleeved shirt, water, and lunch for longer trips.
+- What to bring: Non-skid shoes, sunscreen (SPF 50+), hat with a brim, light long-sleeved shirt, water (one bottle per person per hour), and light snacks.
 The captain provides all fishing gear.

-• Gear: All rods, reels, bait, and tackle are included in the charter rate.
-You don’t need to bring anything fishing-related.
+- Gear: All rods, reels, bait, and tackle are included in the charter rate.
+You do not need to bring anything fishing-related.
+The mate will show you how to use every piece of equipment.

-• Best season for beginners: November through May has the best overall conditions.
+- Best season for beginners: November through May has the best overall conditions.
 Summer works but afternoon storm risk increases.
+December through March is sailfish peak offshore.

 What to Expect